mesg-foundation/docs/guide/installation.md

 ## Manual installation

-If you don't want to use the CLI or have more control on the Engine's container, you can start the Engine using the Docker CLI.
+If you don't want to use the CLI or want more control on the Engine's container, you can start the Engine using the Docker CLI.

 ```bash
 # Create local `.mesg` dir